Glossary of Terms used in Galvanizing of Steel

 Abrasion resistance – It is the ability of the galvanized coating to resist damage caused by contact with hard, rough, or coarse media or objects.

-Abrasive blasting – It is the process of using a forceful stream of particles, available in varying hardness, to remove residue and contaminants from steel surfaces to prepare for galvanizing.
+Abrasive blasting – It is the process of using a forceful stream of particles, available in varying hardness, to remove residue and contaminants from steel surface to prepare it for galvanizing.

-Adherence – It is the act, action, or quality of zinc bonding to steel, measured in grams/Sq mm.
+Adherence – It is the act, action, or quality of zinc bonding to steel, measured in grams/square meter.

-Aggressive environment – It is an environment that is particularly corrosive.
+Aggressive environment – It is an environment which is particularly corrosive.

-Aluminum – It is the element found in the galvanizing bath (added to molten zinc through a product commonly called “brightener bar”) that gives the hot-dip galvanized coating a shiny appearance.
+Aluminum – It is the element found in the galvanizing bath (added to molten zinc through a product normally called ‘brightener bar’) which gives the hot-dip galvanized coating a shiny appearance.

 Amphoteric – It is having the characteristics of an acid and a base and capable of reacting chemically either as an acid or a base.

-Anion – It is a negatively charged ion, especially the ion that migrates to an anode in electrolysis.
+Anion – It is a negatively charged ion, especially the ion which migrates to an anode in the electrolysis process.

-Anodic – exhibiting of the properties of an anode.
+Anodic – It is the exhibiting of the properties of an anode.
 Zinc is anodic to steel.

-Application – It is the act of putting to use; specifically, the use to which galvanized steel will be put.
+Application – It is the act of putting to use; specifically, the use to which galvanized steel is put.

-Aqueous – It is relating to, similar to, containing, or dissolved in water; watery.
+Aqueous – It is relating to, similar to, containing, or dissolved in water, or watery.

-Ash inclusions – It is the ash or skimmings carried out of the pot on parts; ash inclusions remain solidified in the coating.
+Ash inclusions – It is the ash or skimming carried out of the pot on parts.
+Ash inclusions remain solidified in the coating.

-Assemblies – It is the fitting together of manufactured parts into a complete structure, machine, or unit of a machine; assemblies sometimes require specific design features in order to be optimally galvanized.
+Assemblies – It is the fitting together of manufactured parts into a complete structure, machine, or unit of a machine.
+Assemblies sometimes need specific design features in order to be optimally galvanized.

-Atmosphere – It is a surrounding influence or environment that affects the rate of corrosion; frequency and amount of moisture, humidity, chlorides, sulfides, and wind are some of the atmospheric components affecting corrosion rates
+Atmosphere – It is a surrounding influence or environment which affects the rate of corrosion.
+Frequency and amount of moisture, humidity, chlorides, sulphides, and wind are some of the atmospheric components affecting corrosion rates.

-Barrier protection – It is the protection provided by inhibiting oxidation (rust) by an insoluble top coating such as zinc, which isolates steel from any electrolytes that would assist the corrosion process.
+Barrier protection – It is the protection provided by inhibiting oxidation (rust) by an insoluble top coating such as zinc, which isolates steel from any electrolytes which assist the corrosion process.

-Bond strength – It is the strength with which two or more items are joined; the resistances that must be overcome in order to separate the joined materials, e.g. steel and zinc-iron alloy layers of the galvanized coating, or galvanized reinforcing steel and concrete.
+Bond strength – It is the strength with which two or more items are joined.
+It is the resistance which is to be overcome in order to separate the joined materials, e.g. steel and zinc-iron alloy layers of the galvanized coating, or galvanized reinforcement steel and concrete.

-Bracing – It is metal that is attached to a fabrication prior to galvanizing in order to provide support so that the steel does not change shape during heating and cooling.
+Bracing – It is the metal which is attached to a fabrication prior to galvanizing in order to provide support so that the steel does not change shape during heating and cooling.
 It can be temporary or permanent.

 Cathode – It is the electrode of an electrolytic cell at which reduction occurs.
 Positive current flows from the anode (zinc) through the electrolyte to the cathode (steel).

-Cathodic – It is exhibiting properties of a cathode.
+Cathodic – It is the exhibiting properties of a cathode.
 Steel is cathodic in relation to zinc.

 Cathodic protection – It is the reduction or prevention of corrosion of a metal surface by making it a cathode in an electrolytic cell, using either a galvanic or impressed current.
-Zinc cathodically protects steel i.e. sacrificially giving up electrons to protect the steel from corrosive attack.
+Zinc is higher in the electro-chemical series than iron, and corrodes sacrificially to prevent the corrosion of adjacent exposed steel.
+Pre-galvanized products (sheet, tube and wire) rely on this feature of the galvanized coating to protect the cut edges of products processed from these sections.

-Caustic cleaning – It is the cleaning of steel in a solution with high alkalinity.
+Caustic degreasing – All steel products are degreased in a hot caustic solution as the first stage of the pretreatment process for galvanizing.
+The acid pickling is not effective unless all organic contamination, grease, and oil are removed from the steel’s surface.
 In the hot dip galvanizing process, organic residues are removed by immersing steel in a tank of caustic solution.

-Centrifuging – It is the process of removing excess zinc from small hot dip galvanized parts by placing them in a perforated, rapidly spinning cylindrical container.
+Centrifuge work – It is the process of removing excess zinc from small hot dip galvanized parts by placing them in a perforated, rapidly spinning cylindrical container.
+Small parts which cannot be efficiently handled individually are centrifuged or spun to remove excess zinc and allow them to be processed in bulk in baskets.
+Nails, washers, bolts, and chains are typical centrifuge products.

-Chemical cleaning – It is the process of immersing steel in chemical solvents to remove (dissolve) residues that would otherwise prevent the galvanized coating from forming.
+Chemical cleaning – It is the process of immersing steel in chemical solvents to remove (dissolve) residues which otherwise prevents the galvanized coating from forming.

 Chromate quenching – It is treating metal in a tank of containing a solution of chromium compounds to produce a conversion coating consisting of trivalent and hexavalent chromium compounds.
-Chromate passivation sometimes is used on galvanized reinforcing bar to control reactions between zinc and concrete while the concrete cures, particularly the hydrogen evolution that adversely affects bonding.
-Chromate quenching other galvanized articles prevents the formation of wet storage stain.
+After galvanizing, the steel item is cooled by quenching in a water bath containing a low concentration of sodium dichromate.
+The sodium dichromate solution creates a passivation film on the galvanized surface.
+Chromate passivation sometimes is used on galvanized reinforcement bars to control reactions between zinc and concrete while the concrete cures, particularly the hydrogen evolution which adversely affects bonding.
+Chromate quenching of galvanized articles prevents the formation of wet storage stain.

 Chromating – It is the chromate quenching of a galvanized article.

 Cleaning solutions – These are liquids used to remove unwanted residue or contaminants (mill scale, rust, dirt, and oil) from the surface of steel prior to galvanizing.
-Cleaning solution can be typically an alkali, caustic solution, hydrochloric or sulfuric acid, and zinc ammonium chloride flux solution.
+Cleaning solution can be typically an alkali, caustic solution, hydrochloric acid or sulphuric acid, and zinc ammonium chloride flux solution.

-Cold galvanizing – It is the process used to touch up and/or repair hot dipped galvanized surfaces and providing barrier protection and some cathodic protection.
+Cold galvanizing – It is the process used to touch up and / or repair hot dipped galvanized surfaces and providing barrier protection as well as some cathodic protection.

 Cold working –It is bending or forming of steel at ambient temperature.
-This action induces stresses that may be released during the galvanizing process.
+This action induces stresses which can be released during the galvanizing process.

-Containment – It is the act, process, or means to keep within prescribed limits.
+Containment – It is the act, process, or means to keep the parameters within the prescribed limits.

-Contraction – It is the shrinkage of steel due to cooling after removal from the galvanizing kettle.
+Contraction – It is the shrinkage of steel due to cooling after removal from the galvanizing pot.

-Corrosion – It the chemical or electrochemical reaction between a material and its environment that produces a deterioration of the steel and its properties.
+Corrosion – It the chemical or electro-chemical reaction between a steel and its environment which produces a deterioration of the steel and its properties.
 Zinc chemically reacts with elements in the atmosphere, thereby sacrificially corroding to prevent corrosion of the underlying steel.

-Delta layer – It is the second layer of zinc iron alloy growth from the base steel formed during the galvanizing process.
-The Delta layer’s chemical composition is approximately 90% zinc and 10% iron.
-The Delta layer is 60% harder than the base steel it protects from abrasion and corrosion.
+Delta layer – It is the second layer of zinc iron alloy growth from the base steel formed during the galvanizing process (Fig 2).
+The chemical composition of the delta layer is around 90 % zinc and 10 % iron.
+The delta layer is 60 % harder than the base steel it protects from abrasion and corrosion.
+It is the thickest alloy layer in the galvanized coating.
+Reactive steels increase the delta layer thickness.

-Design – It is to create, fashion, execute, or construct steel according to plan so that it will yield a quality hot dip galvanized coating.
+Design – It is to create, fashion, execute, or construct steel according to plan so that it yields a quality hot dip galvanized coating.

 Diamond Pyramid Number – It is system of assigning values to metals quantifying their hardness.

-Dissolution – It is the act of dissolving, sundering, or separating into component parts.
+Dissolution – It is the process of dissolving, splitting, or separating into component parts.

-Distortion – It is the deviation from the original size, shape or contour that occurs when the application of heat during the galvanizing process releases stress from the steel induced in the fabrication process or during the steel making process.
-Distortion is of concern when galvanizing asymmetric structural shapes and/or fabrications
+Distortion – Some steel sections distort during galvanizing due to differential heating and cooling or inbuilt welding stresses.
+Distortion is the deviation from the original size, shape or contour which occurs when the application of heat during the galvanizing process releases stress from the steel induced in the fabrication process or during the steel making process.
+Distortion is of concern when galvanizing asymmetric structural shapes and / or fabrications.

-Double dipping – It is the act of dipping steel, too large in one dimension to completely fit into the galvanizing pot, more than once in cleaning solutions and molten zinc metal in order to produce a coating that covers the entire surface of the steel.
+Double dipping – It is the process of dipping steel, which is too large in one dimension to completely fit into the galvanizing pot, more than once in cleaning solutions and molten zinc metal in order to produce a coating which covers the entire surface of the steel.
+Fabricated items longer or wider than the galvanizing bath in one dimension can be galvanized by double dipping, where one side or end of the fabrication is galvanized first.
+The fabrication is then rotated or turned over allowing the second section to be galvanized.

-Drainage – It is the act, process, or mode of becoming emptied or freed of cleaning solutions and/or zinc.
+Drainage – It is the act, process, or mode of becoming emptied or freed of cleaning solutions and / or zinc.
+Fabricated items immersed in molten zinc are to be designed and to allow the zinc to freely drain from internal and external surfaces are to be suspended correctly during the galvanizing process.

-Dross – It is the byproduct of the galvanizing process that forms by reactions between zinc and loose particles of iron.
-Dross may exist at all depths of the pot, but usually sinks to the bottom.
+Dross – Steel reacting with molten zinc forms small zinc-iron crystals in the galvanizing bath.
+These are heavier than zinc and settle to the bottom of the galvanizing pot where they are periodically removed.
+Dross is the by-product of the galvanizing process which forms by reactions between zinc and loose particles of iron.
+Dross can exist at all depths of the pot, but normally sinks to the bottom.

-Dross inclusions – dross that is carried out on to the work piece upon removal from the galvanizing pot.
+Dross inclusions – It is the dross which is carried out on to the work piece upon removal from the galvanizing pot.

 Dry galvanizing – It is the dipping of steel in an aqueous zinc ammonium chloride solution and then thoroughly drying before immersing in the molten zinc bath.